VallarasuS/Vallarasu.in/docs/open-journal.md

 Quit My IT Job - It's official, No concrete plans.
 But for now, done with it!

 01-09-2025<br>
-Cold Pitch - Pitched RFM Analysis to a twitter user! first of it's kind :crossed_fingers:
+Cold Pitch - Pitched RFM Analysis to a twitter user! first of it's kind.
+[RFM Analysis](https://vallarasu.in/r/rfm-analysis)

 01-09-2025<br>
 CS101 Landing Page Live - Coaching CS for Non-CS students to get into IT.
+[CS101](https://cs101.in/)